fscorrupt/awesome-stars/README.md

 - [secureworks/chaosbernie](https://github.com/secureworks/chaosbernie) - Azure as an external process source for psDoom-ng
 - [mickael-kerjean/webpty](https://github.com/mickael-kerjean/webpty) - A secure webshell
-- [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload
 - [stakater/IngressMonitorController](https://github.com/stakater/IngressMonitorController) - A Kubernetes controller to watch ingresses and create liveness alerts for your apps/microservices in UptimeRobot, StatusCake, Pingdom, etc.  – [✩Star] if you're using it!
 - [drakkan/sftpgo](https://github.com/drakkan/sftpgo) - Fully featured and highly configurable SFTP server with optional HTTP/S, FTP/S and WebDAV support - S3, Google Cloud Storage, Azure Blob
 - [BishopFox/cloudfox](https://github.com/BishopFox/cloudfox) - Automating situational awareness for cloud penetration tests.